LittleDuckSugar/TestGitHUB/README.md

 Recently graduated of an University Diploma of Technology in Electrical and Computing Systems Engineering I will continue my educational establishment in Ynov Informatique (ex IngéSup) in Paris next year.
 <br>
 Thanks to my dad I'm in love with IT since my childhood.
-Since then I've never stop learning : OSs, programming, data security, etc
+Since then I've never stop learning : OSs, programming, data security, etc...

 **Why am I doing this ?**